Oh Hemp You’re Our Hero

 Four hundred eighty-five years ago, Henry VIII (a king from the House of Tudor) forced farmers in his lands and realms to grow hemp.
 It was the law and strictly enforced.
 He may not have had all the bulbs on his tree lit, but one thing he got right was using hemp to improve his country.

-Farmers were stiffly penalized with a fine of three shillings for breaking the law.
+If the farmers break the law, then there were stiff penalties with a fine of three shillings for breaking the law.
 That was about ½ year’s wage for a household servant.
 You got it!
 There was a point in time where you got punished for NOT growing hemp.
 Henry VIII required the cultivation of the plant to make rope, sails, nets, and other naval equipment.
 Most countries in Europe did not like England during this period.
 Finally, Henry VIII created one of the first professional navies to counter the threat of other countries.

-The preparations paid dividends.
-She sent this powerful navy to war against Spain, the global superpower of their century.
+The preparations for paying out dividends, the Queen sent this powerful Navy to war against Spain, the global superpower of their century.
 Finally, England’s hemp-outfitted ships destroyed the notorious Spanish Armada.